-103-346.
-Rates for Service, Rate Schedules, Rules and Regulations.
+103-446.
+Contracts, Rate Schedules, Rules and Regulations.

-Copies of all schedules of rates for service, forms of contracts for service, charges for service connections and of all rules and regulations covering the relations of customer and electrical utility, shall be provided to the ORS and the commission by each electrical utility and approved by the commission in the office of the commission.
-Complete schedule, contract forms, rules and regulations, etc., as filed with and approved by the commission, shall also be on file in the local offices of the electrical utility and shall be available for inspection by the public.
+Copies of all schedules of rates for service, contracts for service which involve rates, forms of contracts for service, charges for service connections and extensions of mains, and all rules and regulations concerning the relations between the customer and gas utility, shall be filed with the commission by each gas utility and shall be subject to prior approval by the commission.
+All contracts for service between any industrial customer and any gas utility which establish or adjust rates for any industrial customer shall be filed with the commission by each gas utility and may become effective as of the date of the contracts, unless disapproved or modified by the commission.
+Complete schedules, contract forms, rules and regulations, etc., as filed with the commission, shall also be available for public inspection at the local offices of the gas utility.